coursera-dl/edx-dl/README.md

 # DESCRIPTION

-Simple tool to download video lectures from edx.org.
-It requires a Python interpreter (> 2.6), youtube-dl, and BeautifulSoup4.
-It is platform independent, and should work fine under Unix, Windows or Mac OS X.
+`edx-dl` is a simple tool to download video lectures from Open edX-based sites.
+It requires a Python interpreter (>= 2.7) and very few other dependencies.
+It is platform independent, and should work fine under Unix (Linux, BSDs etc.), Windows or Mac OS X.

 # DEPENDENCIES